Lake Belton Property Maintenance: Keeping Lakefront Homes Clean

 Concrete patios, fire pit areas, outdoor kitchens, and stone pathways are popular features on lakefront properties, and they all need regular cleaning to stay looking good and safe to walk on.
 Algae growth on concrete is a genuine slip hazard, especially when wet.

-Seasonal Schedule for Lake Properties
+Seasonal Checkpoints for Lake Properties

 • Late February/March: Post-cedar-season cleaning.
 Remove pollen, winter mold, and debris.